EthanHeilman/ethanheilman.github.io/x/35/post.md

 GitLab-CI provides very similar functionality to GitHub Actions.
 Build an oracle out of GitLab-CI and have our GitLab-CI oracle check the GitHub’s oracle and have the GitHub oracle check the GitLab-CI oracle.
 GitLab-CI does not provide the same audience functionality as GitHub, but we can use [the technique we discuss here to achieve similar functionality](https://web.archive.org/web/20240807093138/https://www.bastionzero.com/blog/generalizing-openpubkey-to-any-identity-provider).

+As shown in the figure below, the lines in red are the security dependencies, e.g. Github ID Tokens depends on GitHub Action that creates them and depends public key in the GitHub JWKS URI which can verify them.
+The lines not in red show attestation relationships such as a GitHub/GitLab ID Token attesting to all the past GitHub logs or the GitHub logs attesting to the Program Output.
+Orange lines are GitHub ID Token attestations, black lines are GitHub log attestations, blue lines are GitLab-CI ID Token attestations.

 <div>
         <img src="figs/web-of-truth.png" alt="Having multiple OPs attest to each other JWKS" style="max-width:800px; width:100%;">